 To help Asibikaashi, the women of the tribe wove magic webs to symbolize the spider woman and her protection.
-Just as she trapped insects and bad omens in her sticky web, the dreamcatcher webs trap negative dreams and thoughts overnight, which are thought to perish when the sun finally shines upon the dreamcatcher every morning.
+Just as she trapped insects and bad omens in her sticky web, the dreamcatcher webs trap negative dreams and thoughts overnight.
+When the sun comes up, these nightmares fade away.

 Meaning and Symbolism of Dreamcatchers

 The primary purpose of a dreamcatcher is to protect the sleeper from bad dreams.
 It’s believed that the dreamcatcher filters dreams, allowing only positive dreams to pass through while trapping the negative dreams or nightmares in its web.
 But the symbolism of dreamcatchers goes beyond this.

 A dreamcatcher has four main components.
 Each of these components of a traditional dreamcatcher contains meaning.